-The Company earns revenues through the supply of GPS solutions for asset management services in the commercial and consumer markets.
+The Company earns revenue through the supply of GPS solutions for asset management services in the commercial and consumer markets.

 The Company offers certain arrangements whereby a customer can purchase products and services together.
 Prior to adoption of IFRS 15, the products and related services were not accounted for as separately identifiable components.
 As a result, revenues received from the sale of a product and service bundle were deferred and recognized over the term of the contract.
 However, upon adoption of IFRS 15, it was determined that the products and the related services are distinct and should be recognized separately.
 Where such multiple-element arrangements exist, the amount of revenue allocated to each element is based upon the fair values of the various elements.
 The fair values of each element are determined based on the current market price of each of the elements when sold separately.
 When the fair value cannot be determined based on when it was sold separately, the Company uses the residual method to determine a value that most reasonably reflects the selling price that might be achieved in a stand-alone transaction.
-Any discounts identified as part of a multi-element arrangement are proportionately allocated to all separately identifiable components, unless there is observable evidence that the discount relates to only one of the performance obligations in a contract.
-Upon adoption of IFRS 15, revenues related to the sale of hardware are recognized at the time of sale, and revenues for monitoring and supporting services are recognized over the term of the contracted service period with amounts prepaid by customers accounted for as deferred revenues.
+Any discounts identified as part of a multielement arrangement are proportionately allocated to all separately identifiable components, unless there is observable evidence that the discount relates to only one of the performance obligations in a contract.
+Upon adoption of IFRS 15, revenues related to the sale of hardware are recognized at the time of sale, and revenues for monitoring and supporting services are recognized over the term of the contracted service period with amounts prepaid by customers accounted for as deferred revenue.

-The cumulative effect of the changes made to the Company's Consolidated Condensed Interim Statements of Financial Position as at April 1, 2018 for the adoption of IFRS 15 Revenue From Contracts with Customers was as follows:
+The cumulative effect of the changes made to the Company's Consolidated Statements of Financial Position as at April 1, 2018 for the adoption of IFRS 15 Revenue From Contracts with Customers was as follows:

+Balance at Adjustments due Balance as at

-Balance atAdjustments dueMarch 31, 2018to IFRS 15 Balance as at April 1, 2018
+March 31, 2018 to IFRS 15 April 1, 2018

-Balance Sheet ,,
+Balance Sheet

 Assets

 Deferred costs - current 343 (343)

 Deferred costs - long term 65 (65)

 Total Assets 408 (408)

 Liabilities

-Deferred revenues - current (723) 343 380
+Deferred revenues - current (723) 343 (380)

-Deferred revenues - long term (105) 65 40
+Deferred revenues - long term (105) 65 (40)

-Total Liabilities (828) 408 420
+Total Liabilities (828) 408 (420)

 Shareholders Equity

 Total shareholders' equity 1,267 \$nil 1,267

-In accordance with the new revenue standard requirements, the disclosure of the impact of adoption on the Consolidated Condensed Interim Statements of Income and Comprehensive Income is as follows:
+In accordance with the new revenue standard requirements, the disclosure of the impact of adoption on the Consolidated Statements of Income and Comprehensive Income is as follows: